Simple and affordable peace of mind.

 A dramatic spike in voltage, such as one caused by a nearby lightning strike or damaged power line, can burn sensitive electronic components in an instant.
 Everyday surges created within your home's electrical circuit can also harm unprotected electronics; these surges are created every time a large appliance or system like a refrigerator or air conditioner instantly starts or stops demanding power.
 Over time, these smaller, everyday spikes and sags can cause damage that requires repair – or ruin a device altogether.

-Surge damage is most frequently seen on 1) home electronics: Surges can harm nearly any electrical device in your house.
-Electronics that are always plugged-in, such as TVs, desktop computers, Blu-Ray/DVD Players, disc players, and gaming systems, 2) charging consoles are vulnerable; so are mobile electronic devices that have to be charged, such as laptop computers, iPods, laptops, smartphones, and tablets such as iPads, and mobile phones, and 3) home: Now that large appliances such as refrigerators, clothes washers, dryers, dishwashers and garage door openers.
-Dishwashers employ sensitive microprocessors, so they've become more susceptible to damage.
+Surge damage is most frequently seen in 1) home electronics: Surges can harm nearly any electrical device in your house.
+Electronics that are always plugged-in, such as TVs, desktop computers, Blu-Ray/DVD Players, disc players, and gaming systems, 2) charging consoles are vulnerable; so are mobile electronic devices that have to be charged, such as laptop computers, iPods, laptops, smartphones, and tablets such as iPads, and mobile phones, and 3) home: large appliances such as refrigerators, clothes washers, dryers, dishwashers and garage door openers.
+Dishwashers and other home appliances employ sensitive microprocessors, so they've become more susceptible to damage.
 As a result, whole house surge protection plans have become more valuable than ever.

 Electrical surges can be caused by natural or man-made events, internal or external to your house.
 A lightning strike to a power, phone or cable line is one example of such a natural event; a tree coming into contact with a power line is another.
 Man-made events, such as a vehicle collision with utility equipment, can also cause a surge that travels into your home.